cambr/pattern-recognition-r/ass1.md

 Z   0   0   0   0   1   0   0   0   0   0   0   0   0   0   0   0   3   0   0   0   0   0   0   0   0 180
 ```

-The k nearest neighbour algorithm looks at nearest data points from the training set in order to determine the class of new cases.
-While running the function with different values, we noticed a negative correlation between the k value and the hit rate.
-This could be because of the "curse of dimensionality".
-We have 16 different numerical attributes, so the data space might be so sparse that distant data points have to be considered when trying to predict with high k values.

 Hardest letter to classify H (86.5%)
 Easiest letter to classify W (99.5%)